 The San Diego International Law Journal (SDILJ) is an academic journal dedicated to the publication of articles that widen the realm of international and comparative legal scholarship.
 The SDILJ is committed to publishing articles, essays and book reviews written by academics and legal practitioners from all over the world.
 The SDILJ is especially devoted to attracting articles written by academics and practitioners who are involved in international and multi-national organizations.
 In addition, the SDILJ shall act as a forum for academic discourse regarding the pertinent and pressing issues of international and comparative law.
 The SDILJ was founded as a forum for such academic discourse in order to promote the study of international and comparative law in both the United States of America and throughout the world.

-Current Issue: Volume 19, Issue 1 (2017)
+Current Issue: Volume 24, Issue 1 (Fall 2022)

 Long Live Joint Criminal Enterprise: With a Particular Reference to Tadić’s Interactive Construction Between “the Beast” and Specific Direction

 A Path Forward to #NiUnaMenos Based on an Intersectional Analysis of Laws Criminalizing Femicide/Feminicide in Latin America

 Deportations for Drug Convictions in the United States and the European Union: Creating a More Compassionate Approach Toward Drug Convictions in the Immigration Law